wandyezj/wandyezj.github.io/writing/api-definition-as-a-knowledge-capture-exercise.md

 ### Mocks

-Next, the defined scenarios are mocked up with the API to show that the API meets the scenario requirements.
+Fifth, the defined scenarios are mocked up with the API to show how the API meets the scenario requirements.

 Mocks should: